ankurxyz/VSD_TCL/README.md

 ![csv file](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day2/csv_file.png)

-- To operate on this data contained in the *.csv* file, we need to create variables/pointers in our TCL script that can point to this information contained in *.csv* file.
-A good way is to use a 2-D array in the TCL script for mapping data contained in *.csv* file.
+- To operate on this data contained in the *openMSP43_design_details.csv* file, we need to create variables/pointers in our TCL script that can point to the information contained in *openMSP43_design_details.csv* file.
+A good way is to use a 2-D array datatype in the TCL script for mapping data contained in *openMSP430_design_details.csv* file.

 ![creating variables](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day2/creating_variables.png)

-- Now there maybe cases when the path given to the files required for generating final results is incorrect or the files are missing in the given directory.
-In such case the script must catch the error and print the error on console as shown below
+- Now there maybe cases that the path given in *openMSP430_design_details.csv* file is incorrect.
+In such case the script must catch the error and print that error on to the console as shown below

 ![filesmissing](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day2/files_missing.png)

-- Hence by identifying such errors one can give correct path to files and continue with further execution of the script
+- Hence by catching and correcting such errors, one can continue with further execution of the script.

 ![locating files and directories](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day2/locating_files_directories.png)